mliszcz/msc-thesis/papers/case-study/tangojs-case-study.md

 `tangojs-command-button`, `tangojs-state-led`, `tangojs-trend`, or `tangojs-form`.
 One widget that differs from the others is the `tangojs-tree-view`.
 It does not represent a particular model.
-Instead it visualizes all objects defined in the Tango database using a tree-like structure.
+Instead it visualizes all the objects defined in the Tango database using a tree-like structure.

 All TangoJS widgets which are available in the TangoJS WebComponents module